tianyizheng/tianyizheng.github.io/about.md

 ---
 layout: page
 title: Tianyi Zheng - About
-description: The story of Tianyi Zheng, a master's student studying robotics and perception in Georgia Tech
+description: The story of Tianyi Zheng, a master's student studying computer engineering at Georgia Tech
 sitemap:
     priority: 0.7
-    lastmod: 2018-03-30
+    lastmod: 2018-09-09
     changefreq: weekly
 ---
 ## About Me

 <span class="image left"><img src="{{ "/images/atlanta.jpg" | absolute_url }}" alt="" /></span>

-I graduated with the highest honor from Georgia Tech with a Bachelor's degree in Mechanical Engineering with a concentration in robotics and automation.
-I am currently pursuing a Master's degree with a joint track of robotics and computer science to prepare for a higher level learning in AI and robotics.
+I am currently pursuing a Master’s degree in Computer Engineering to prepare for a future career in software engineering.
+Prior to that, I graduated with the highest honor from Georgia Tech with a Bachelor’s degree in Mechanical Engineering with a concentration in robotics and automation.

-My technical background mostly involves backend development, control theory, mechatronics and linear algebra.
+I have a strong background in web and mobile application development.
 I enjoy programming and am proficient in python, C/C++, Java and Matlab.
 I love learning new skills and keeping up with the latest technology advances.

 Here's some other things that I love: standup comedies, skiing, fantasy novels, fitness, italian food and the TV show Friends.